Test-Time Graph Search for Goal-Conditioned Reinforcement Learning: Base Learners and Value-to-Distance Mappings

+for a state $s_t$ that is $k$ steps from $g$ along the offline data, a monotone function of step distance $k$ obtained without computing $\|s-g\|$.
+Inverting this geometric-sum identity yields the closed-form value-to-distance map used by \Cref{subsec:distance}; per-base-learner maps follow below.

-\paragraph{Value-to-distance transformation for HIQL and GCIQL.} Both HIQL and GCIQL use a per-step penalty, that is reward $-1$ until the goal and $0$ at the goal.
+\paragraph{Value-to-distance transformation for HIQL, SAW, and GCIQL.} HIQL, SAW, and GCIQL use a per-step penalty, that is reward $-1$ until the goal and $0$ at the goal.
 As discussed in \Cref{subsec:distance}, we map goal-conditioned values to predicted step counts via

 where $\gamma\in(0,1)$ is the discount factor.
 To avoid infinite outputs, we clip value predictions to the open interval $\bigl(-\tfrac{1}{1-\gamma},\,0\bigr)$ with a small margin $\varepsilon=10^{-3}$: